ballerina-platform/ballerina-dev-website/learn/getting-started/deploying-ballerina-on-kubernetes.md

 horizontalpodautoscaler.autoscaling/greeter-hpa created
 ```

-## Next steps

-You can visit the [Code to cloud Deployment guide](/learn/running-ballerina-programs-in-the-cloud/code-to-cloud-deployment.html) for in depth information about executing these deployed applications and the supported customizations in code to cloud.
+**Info:** For in-depth information about executing these deployed applications and the supported customizations in code to cloud, see [Code to cloud Deployment](/learn/running-ballerina-programs-in-the-cloud/code-to-cloud-deployment.html).